 Right now they [biometrics] are an additional level of security kind of like two-factor authentication.
 Companies like Apple and Samsung have successfully introduced convenient fingerprint sensors.
 These biometric advances are really no more secure than passwords but since general users are so hesitant to create strong passcodes (as in the case of unlocking your smartphone) or passwords, the convenience of biometrics outweigh the general laziness or ignorance of the public.

-Again, nothing is 100% secure but biometrics will continue to advance and provide greater levels of security.
+Again, nothing is 100% secure but this field will continue to advance and provide greater levels of security.
 It is important to keep in mind that biometrics have tradeoffs as well.
 Some go to great lengths to hide passwords from others, but we don’t walk around wearing gloves to keep our fingerprints from being scanned or copied by hackers.

 The recent OPM (Office of Personnel Management) compromise of government employees had 5.6 million fingerprints